OE-LUCIFER/Webscout/README.md

 )
 ```

-## Autollama
+## 🤖 Autollama

-Webscout's `autollama` utility download model from huggingface and then automatically makes it ollama ready
+Webscout's `autollama` utility downloads a model from Hugging Face and then automatically makes it Ollama-ready.

 ```python
 from webscout import autollama